Skip to content

 7. Respect for user privacy — keep it user-centric

-Read the principles in details, then write a report that explains how your software implements each one, or what needs to be done to get there.
+Read the principles in detail, then write a report that explains how your software implements each one, or what needs to be done to get there.

 Individual Activity